GrammaTech/clang-mutate/man/clang-mutate.template.md

 # TERMINOLOGY

 full statement
-:   A `clang::Stmt` whose parent is a `clang::CompoundStmt`.
-These
+:   A `clang::Stmt` whose parent is a block statement (`clang::CompoundStmt`),
-    correspond to top-level statements which should be terminated in semicolons.
-These are labeled *full_stmt* in json output.
+    could be made to be a block statement (for single statement if/loop bodies), or NoAst (for top-level declarations).
+There are labeled *full-stmt* in json output.

 guard statement
 :   A `clang::Stmt` which exists in a `if` or `for` conditional